JiaweiHe98/4ChannelBTA16TRIACControl/README.md

 Go to [https://www.python.org/downloads/](https://www.python.org/downloads/) and choose the version you prefer.
 Don't forget to add PATH for python interpreter.

 #### Install pyserial package
 pyserial can be installed through command line with pip.
-Type ```pip install pyserial``` to add pyserial library
+Type ```pip install pyserial``` to add pyserial library.

 ### Node-Red
 Node-Red is a visual programming tool based on Node.js.
 It allows you to edit working flows inside a web browser through a wide range of nodes and deploy your flow by simply click deploy button on the right top corner.